Trenchless Technologies Resource Page

 - Trenchless Technology

-Once completed, the Trenchless Technology Technical Guidance Document will:
+The Trenchless Technology Technical Guidance Document:

-- Inform the regulated community regarding the level of analysis that may be necessary for a project to demonstrate compliance with applicable regulations, including 25 Pa.
+- Informs the regulated community regarding the level of analysis that may be necessary for a project to demonstrate compliance with applicable regulations, including 25 Pa.
 Code 78a.68a (relating to horizontal directional drilling for oil and gas pipelines).

-- Affect all permit applications that propose the use of trenchless technology.
+- Affects all permit applications that propose the use of trenchless technology.
 It affects a cross section of all types of business and governmental units proposing structures and activities that impact Regulated Waters of this Commonwealth.

 Overall, the implementation of this TGD should reduce Inadvertent Returns, reduce impacts to water supplies, improve consistency in PPC plans, and reduce conflicts between the applicant and Department.